Last updated on May 30, 2025

 The Cowboy Bebop cards are a collection of five special promo cards.
 These cards are:

-Now, these aren’t a Secret Lair like other UB collections we’ve seen.
-These promos can be won by playing in Standard Showdown events at your LGS!
-These events will occur weekly.
-You can win each card during a different date range.
-These dates are:
+Now, these aren’t a Secret Lair like some other UB collections.
+These promos were won each week in Standard Showdown events at your LGS!
+You won the specific card during a different date range.
+The dates were:

-It’s hard to guess what these cards will cost.
-None of them are chase rares, but Disdainful Stoke, Go for the Throat, and Lightning Strike see a fair amount of play, especially in Standard.
+None of them are chase rares, but Disdainful Stroke, Go for the Throat, and Lightning Strike see a fair amount of play.

-Because these are low-rarity cards that, with the exception of Ossification, have seen abundant reprints, the text on the card won’t be affecting the price much.
-It’s all in the crossover value, which can be tricky to gauge.
-These will almost certainly cost more than regular versions of these cards.
-That said, I doubt they’ll ever exceed more than $5—unless Wizards prints very few copies.
-Without knowing how deep the print run goes, I can’t do more than speculate.
+Because these are low-rarity cards that have abundant reprints (except Ossification from Phyrexia: All Will Be One), the text on the card won’t affect the price much.
+It’s all in the crossover value, which is tricky to gauge.
+These tend to cost more than regular versions of these cards.
+They settle around $5-$10.

 As for the actual art, speaking as a fan, I didn’t love it at first.
-I saw that Disdainful Stroke and wanted to know why Spike wasn’t blowing that smoke.
+I saw that Disdainful Stroke and wanted to know why the artist chose for Spike to not blow that smoke.
 Then I thought about it, and I’ve come around.
 I appreciate the effort that went into blending Magic and Bebop.
-There would be an immediate dopamine rush to seeing Spike, Faye, Jet, and all the others on cards but I could just slap Spike’s face on a Magic card with a bit of Photoshop and a printer.
+There would be an immediate dopamine rush to seeing Spike, Faye, Jet, and all the others on cards but I could just slap Spike’s face on a Magic card with a bit of Photoshop and a proxy printer.

 These cards are a much more unique product than we would have gotten with an actual Universes Beyond set.
 Those feel like more than custom proxies (not that there’s anything wrong with those!).
 These demonstrate that I like Magic and Bebop.
-Even ignoring the crossover, these stand out as truly unique promos rather than borderless versions of base cards.
-I’m overall quite pleased, both as a Bebop fan and a Magic player.
+If you ignore the crossover for a moment, these stand out as truly unique promos rather than borderless versions of base cards.
+I’m quite pleased overall, both as a Bebop fan and a Magic player.
 Now I just need to make room for Disdainful Stroke in my blue decks….

 How Many Cowboy Bebop Cards Are There?